RESEARCH STARTER

 Dramatic Career

-After his 1993 high school graduation, Affleck moved to Los Angeles, where he spent his time unsuccessfully auditioning for roles in sitcoms.
-Then, childhood friend and fellow actor Matt Damon (who along with Ben was Affleck’s roommate at the time) recommended him for a supporting role in director Gus Van Sant’s New England–based film, To Die For (1995), featuring Nicole Kidman as an ambitious television personality.
+After his 1993 high school graduation, Affleck moved to Los Angeles, where he spent his time unsuccessfully auditioning for sitcom roles.
+Then, childhood friend and fellow actor Matt Damon—who along with Ben was Affleck’s roommate at the time—recommended him for a supporting role in director Gus Van Sant’s New England–based film, To Die For (1995), which featured Nicole Kidman as an ambitious television personality.
 Affleck landed the part of Russel Hines, a lowlife teenager and friend of Jimmy Emmett, played by Joaquin Phoenix.
-Affleck’s next role was in the comedy Race the Sun (1996), where he played a high school student in Hawaii who designs a solar-powered car.
-Affleck, who was disappointed with his experience on the project, decided to go to college.
-He studied politics at George Washington University in Washington, DC, then transferred to Columbia University, where he studied physics, and astronomy, on and off between gigs, before leaving school for good.
+Affleck’s next role was in the comedy Race the Sun (1996), where he played a high school student in Hawaii who designed a solar-powered car.
+He was disappointed with his experience on the project and decided to go to college, where he studied politics at George Washington University in Washington, DC.
+Afflect later transferred to Columbia University, where he studied physics and astronomy on and off between gigs, before leaving school for good.

 In 2010, Affleck made his directing debut with I’m Still Here, a mockumentary about his close friend Joaquin Phoenix’s transition from an acting career to one as a rapper, which turned out to be a hoax.
-He and Phoenix also starred in the film, which not only received poor reviews but resulted in Affleck being sued for sexual harassment by two women involved in its production.
+He and Phoenix also starred in the film, which received poor reviews and resulted in two women suing Affleck for sexual harassment.
 Affleck denied the charges, and both women settled their cases out of court.

 Impact

-Long overshadowed by his more famous brother, Ben Affleck, Casey Affleck made his mark as an actor with his performances in The Assassination of Jesse James by the Coward Robert Fordand Gone Baby Gone.
+Long overshadowed by his more famous brother, Ben, Casey Affleck made his mark as an actor with his performances in The Assassination of Jesse James by the Coward Robert Ford and Gone Baby Gone.
 His Oscar for best actor for his performance in Manchester by the Sea helped solidify his celebrity status.
 However, his career was also dogged by controversy; in 2018, he bowed out of a role as an Academy Awards presenter when news of two previously settled lawsuits alleging sexual misconduct resurfaced.
+In the years that followed, he adopted a notably low public profile, focusing on independent projects and avoiding major press appearances.
+He also addressed the controversy more directly in interviews, expressing a desire to listen, learn, and support changing industry standards.
+Rather than pursuing large studio roles, he rebuilt his career through smaller, actor-driven films, often taking on writing, directing, and producing responsibilities.
+This shift toward quieter, introspective projects contributed to a gradual professional rebound and allowed him to reestablish himself within the industry without returning to traditional celebrity visibility.

 Personal Life